-During this difficult time, we’ve been overwhelmed by the number of people asking us how they can help to support theatres, shows and theatre professionals.
+During this challenging time, we’ve been overwhelmed by the number of people asking us how they can help to support theatres, shows and theatre professionals.
 Here are a few ways you can help.

 1. Book theatre tickets

-A number of shows around the UK (tier 1 and tier 2) are still able to open and we’ve put together an article of confirmed shows below.
+A number of shows in London have announced reopening and we’ve put together an article of confirmed shows below.
 Please show your support by booking your tickets and don’t forget to share your experience using #BackOnStage

 2. Buy Theatre Tokens